Dilshan-H/bla-bot/docs/bla-bot-docs/docs/contributing.md

 python-telegram-bot is distributed under a [LGPLv3 license](https://www.gnu.org/licenses/lgpl-3.0.html).

+### Graphics

+Cover images are from [Freepik](https://www.freepik.com/):
+- <a href="https://www.freepik.com/free-vector/cross-platform-development-abstract-concept-illustration-cross-platform-operating-systems-compatible-software-environments-mobile-app-user-experience-code-writing_10780407.htm">Image by vectorjuice</a> on Freepik
+- <a href="https://www.freepik.com/free-vector/global-data-security-personal-data-security-cyber-data-security-online-concept-illustration-internet-security-information-privacy-protection_12953631.htm#query=secure&position=0&from_view=search&track=sph">Image by jcomp</a> on Freepik
+- <a href="https://www.freepik.com/free-vector/colleagues-working-together-project_9174459.htm#query=manage%20group&position=13&from_view=search&track=ais">Image by pch.vector</a> on Freepik

 ## License & Copyrights

 **The MIT License**

 This program is free software: you can redistribute it and/or modify it under the terms of the **MIT License**

-\*\* Render, Heroku, Telegram, VS Code are copyrights and/or trademarks of their respective owners.
+\*\* Render, Heroku, Telegram, VS Code and Freepik are copyrights and/or trademarks of their respective owners.

 ## Disclaimer